oluwatosinolamilekan/PXL/README.md

 ### Other commands.

-Store Data From file(XML,JSON,CSV) to database
+Store data from file(XML,JSON,CSV) to database
 ```
 php artisan store:process
 ```